-5.2.
+5.1.
 Equipment Quality Control Procedures

 The radiation treatment program has quality control procedures for all radiation planning and treatment, and all major accessories, that describe the tests to be performed, the frequency of the tests, the qualifications of the individuals performing the tests, the tolerances associated with any measurement, and the procedures to be followed in the event that a test fails or a measurement falls outside an allowed tolerance.
 The purpose of quality control testing is to ensure that the equipment adheres to acceptable performance standards over the useful life of the equipment.
 For radiation treatment equipment, the quality control procedures include specific protocols to be followed for calibrating the radiation output of the equipment and the frequency of calibration.
-The CPQR Technical Quality Control suite of guidelines can be found at www.cpqr.ca.
+The suite of CPQR Technical Quality Control Guidelines for Canadian Radiation Treatment Programs can be found at www.cpqr.ca.